Ingrown Hair Cysts: Treatments, Causes & Symptoms

 No!
 Never pop an ingrown hair cyst.
 Remember, cysts do not have heads like ingrown hairs do.
 If you squeeze or pick at the cyst, you could end up with an infection or scarring, which are roads you do not want to go down.
 This means- no popping.

-Be sure you are not doing any hair removal on or directly around the cyst.
+Be sure to not remove hair on or directly around the cyst.
 Waxing or shaving the cyst can make matters worse and prevent it from getting better.

 Your doctor will use their discretion if it is necessary to remove the cyst.

-Suppose there is no pain associated with the cyst, it is small enough where the doctor believes it will go away on its own, or there is no infection; your doctor may give some advantageous advice on how to manage the cyst or reduce it yourself rather than removing it.
+If there is no pain associated with the cyst and is small enough that the doctor deems that it may go away on its own, you might be advised on how to manage or reduce it rather than remove it.

 Ingrown Hair Cyst Treatment At Home

-In minor cases of ingrown hair cysts, you may not even be able to tell that one has formed, and it may just appear as a more inflamed ingrown hair.
-For these types of cysts, at-home treatment is certainly a great option to stop it from developing further, and to calm the ingrown.
+In minor cases of ingrown hair cysts, it may just look like an inflamed ingrown, or not be noticeable at all.
+For these types of cysts, at-home treatment is a great option to prevent them from developing further.

 There are many at-home treatment options for these small cysts.
-Like with a regular ingrown, apply a warm compress to the effected area to calm the skin and open the pore.
-This will allow the hair to gradually become less engorged in the skin, and will also calm the inflamed area.
+Apply a warm compress to the affected area to calm the skin and open the pore, just as you would a regular ingrown.
+This will allow the hair to gradually become less engorged in the skin and will calm the inflamed area.

-If your cysts progresses and becomes a concern, or if you feel pain, discomfort, or indications that the area has become infected, consult your doctor for additional treatment and suitable recommendations.
+If your cysts progress and become a concern, or if you feel pain, discomfort, or indications that the area has become infected, consult your doctor for additional treatment and suitable recommendations.

 Ingrown Hair Cyst Prevention

-For seven fantastic suggestions on how to treat and prevent ingrown hairs, consult our complete guide.
+For seven fantastic suggestions on how to treat and prevent regular ingrown hairs, consult our complete guide.

-Prior to a waxing service, always make sure clients are using Starpil’s Original Pre-Wax Gel to cleanse and exfoliate the skin, and also make sure they’re applying Starpil’s Original Post-Wax Lotion and Post-Wax Oil to lock in moisture, hydration, and to speed up skin’s recovery process.
+Before a waxing service, use Starpil’s Original Pre-Wax Gel to cleanse and exfoliate the skin.
+Following a service, apply Starpil’s Original Post-Wax Lotion and Post-Wax Oil to lock in moisture and hydration, and to speed up skin’s recovery process.

-Overall, prevent your ingrowns from occurring.
-Period.
-We don’t like them and don’t want them!
-But certainly, if you do get one, take measures to treat the ingrown hair BEFORE they turn into a cyst.
-You’ll be so glad you did.
+Overall, prevent your ingrowns from occurring, but if you’re past that point, take measures to treat the ingrown hair BEFORE it turns into a cyst.

-Ingrown hairs are relatively common to get from any type of hair removal.
-However, without proper prevention and treatment of ingrown hairs, you could quickly have an ingrown hair cyst on your hands.
+Ingrown hairs can result from any form of hair removal.
+However, without proper prevention and treatment, you could quickly have an ingrown hair cyst on your hands.

 Cysts caused by ingrown hairs are much more painful and take longer to heal and get rid of.
 If you attempt to squeeze, pick, or tweeze the cyst yourself, you could end up causing an infection and scarring.

-The cysts are best treated by doctors when they perform a safe and minimally invasive removal.
-Plus, seeing your doctor can also help treat any possible infections.
-Always keep an eye on and monitor your ingrown hairs.
+The cysts are best treated by doctors with safe and minimally invasive removal.
+Seeing your doctor will also help treat or prevent possible infections.